 I recently wrote a few lines about the background of the Citadelle brand in connection with the reissued regular bottling of the Citadelle Gin de France, so I would like to refer to this article if you are interested in this matter.
 But if you should primarily wonder why the Citadelle Extrême Gin N° 2 Wild Blossom bears the Number 2 in its name and what the number 1 is, I have to refer to the Citadelle No Mistake Old Tom Gin.
 This Old Tom gin is sometimes also sold under the name Citadelle Extrême N° 1 No Mistake Old Tom Gin, but apparently this has now been abbreviated so that only the No Mistake Old Tom Gin can still be found on the label.
 But the background of this sub-series is clear: we are dealing with classic but more experimental gins.
 So while the No Mistake Gin pays tribute to the old gin style “Old Tom” and also adds something quite unique, the Citadelle Extrême Gin N° 2 Wild Blossom is more of a member of the unofficial “New Western Dry” category, where botanicals besides or beyond juniper play the dominant role.
 However, it also is a Reserve Gin, since there is also a barrel maturation for this on.
 But one after another:

-For the Citadelle Extrême Gin N° 2 Wild Blossom, in addition to juniper, génépi (musk yarrow), almonds, grains of paradise, iris, cardamom, lemon, cinnamon, coriander, nutmeg, cubeb, oranges, star anise, violet, yuzu, fennel, cumin, cornflower, spice bark, angelica, licorice and savory are used as botanicals, so it is exactly the same recipe that is also used for the Citadelle No Mistake Old Tom Gin.
-Instead of barrel-matured sugar, the Citadelle Extrême Gin N° 2 Wild Blossom is treated differently after the distillation process: the gin is infused with wild cherry blossoms.
-But that’s not all: it is also matured for 5 months in wild cherry barrels (in contrast to the maturation in cognac barrels of the No Mistake Old Tom Gin).
+For the Citadelle Extrême Gin N° 2 Wild Blossom, in addition to juniper, coriander, cubeb pepper, iris, almonds, spice bark, fennel, liquorice, star anise, orange peel, lemon peel, cardamom, violet, grains of paradise, cinnamon, angelica, nutmeg, cumin and savory are used as botanicals.
+Finally, the Citadelle Extrême Gin N° 2 Wild Blossom is infused with wild cherry blossoms after the distillation process.
+But that’s not all: it is also matured for 5 months in wild cherry wood barrels (in contrast to the maturation in cognac barrels of the No Mistake Old Tom Gin).

 Aroma: On the nose, the Citadelle Extrême N° 2 Wild Blossom is clearly based on the floral and rather fruity side.
 The barrel characteristics of a Reserve Gin turn out rather subtle by bringing in fine spice associations.
 Citrus tones (especially orange and yuzu) and a touch of licorice accompany the subtle juniper core of this gin.
 The Wild Cherry Blossom infusion leads to a pronounced, floral note, which does not appear too ostensible.